dwhiteheadCEI/intro-to-openai-development/labs/lab3-using-tools.md

 ## Extension
 As our tools grow in complexity, we can introduce further and further calls to OpenAI to help us in generating the appropriate context data.
 For instance, we could call our chat completion endpoint with a set of available tools, then if our response shows tools used we can run those tools, add the data from those tools to another chat completion prompt and call OpenAI again.

-This can quickly grow in complexity and cost, but remember, all these tools are doing is adding something to a string!
-For that reason, it's important to evaluate early on which tools are necessary and what can just be introduced into the prompt itself.
+This can quickly grow in complexity and cost, and so it's important to remember that all these tools amount to is a string that we send the API.
+Any tool we create, or advanced library we use is ultimately just going to append something to our text.
+For that reason, it's important to evaluate early on which tools are actually necessary and what can just be introduced into the prompt manually.